dcmartin/hassio-addons/cpu2msghub/README.md

 Listen mode; (`true`|`false`|`only`); `false` will not listen; *default* is `only` and does not register pattern.

 ### Option: `horizon`
 Credentials required for interacting with the Open Horizon exchange.
 These options are ignored if Open Horizon is not installed or if `listen` option is set to `only`.
 Options for `device` and `token` may be specified, but default to the hostname and the exchange password.
+Changing the `device` identifier will force unregistration and re-registration of the pattern.
 ```
   "horizon": {
     "password": "<Your IBM Cloud Platform API key>",